dominicstop/react-native-ios-context-menu/README.md

 <br>

 **Note**: This component is only available on iOS 13+.
 Use the [￼`Platform`￼](https://reactnative.dev/docs/platform-specific-code#platform-module) module to handle logic if `ContextMenuView` is not available i.e. by adding your own `onLongPress` handler.
-* By default, on iOS 12 and below, a long press on a `ContextMenuView` will show a `ActionSheetIOS` menu based on the `menuConfig`
+* By default, on iOS 12 and below, a long press on a `ContextMenuView` will show a `ActionSheetIOS` menu based on the `menuConfig` prop.
+If you want to disable this behavior, set `useActionSheetFallback` prop to false.
 * This component is just a regular view on android.

 <br>